An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part I: Algorithms

 In this subsection, we prove the \nameref{thm:convergence-analysis:first-order} (\cref{thm:convergence-analysis:first-order}), the first of our two main $p$-RAR convergence results.
 It guarantees that the rate at which $p$-RAR finds first-order stationary points matches the known optimal rate for $p$-order smooth optimization in Euclidean space \cite{Birgin17}.
 Specifically, it establishes that $p$-RAR obtains a first-order stationary point, i.e. $x\in\cM$ with $\|\grad f(x)\|_x<\epsilon_1$, in at most

 calls to the $k\leq p$ derivative oracles $x\mapsto D^k \hat{f}_x(0)$.
-Note that \cref{prop:pullback-to-covariant-derivative-formula} will show these are the same as calling the oracles $x\mapsto (\nabla^k f)_x$.
+Note that \cref{prop:pullback-to-covariant-derivative-formula} will show $\nabla^k f_x= D^k \hat{f}_x(0)$ under suitable conditions on $R$.
 Thus, this subsection unequivocally validates one of this article's central themes: $p$-th order smooth nonconvex optimization on manifolds is no harder than it is on Euclidean space from a complexity standpoint.

 We structure the proof of the \nameref{thm:convergence-analysis:first-order} in three steps.
 First, we introduce and justify the regularity conditions on the objective and retraction that underpin higher-order Riemannian analysis.
-These conditions are deliberately formulated to be checkable and rate-optimal, and their verification and interpretation are the focus of the next section.
+These conditions, called $(L,p,R)$-majorization smoothness and $(L,p,R,\VT)$-smoothness, are deliberately formulated to be checkable, and their verification and interpretation are the focus of the next section.
 Second, we record routine consequences of the assumptions, including bounds on the regularization parameters and the iteration count, using standard AR$p$ arguments.
-Third, and most critically, we use our new higher-order smoothness assumptions to bound the gradient norm at the next iterate in terms of $v_i$.
+Third, and most critically, we use our higher-order smoothness assumptions to bound the gradient norm at the next iterate in terms of $v_i$.
 This is formalized in the \nameref{lemma:model-to-gradient-decrease} (\cref{lemma:model-to-gradient-decrease}) and used to prove the \nameref{thm:convergence-analysis:first-order}.